Danish Farooq Bhat

-Danish Farooq Bhat (born 9 May 1996) is an Indian professional footballer who plays as a midfielder for Indian Super League club Kerala Blasters and the India national team.
+Danish Farooq Bhat (born 9 May 1996) is an Indian professional footballer who plays as a central midfielder for Indian Super League club Kerala Blasters and the Indian national team.

 Club career

 Early career

 Danish started his early football career with a local team Chinar Valley FC.
 Later, Danish joined the J&K Bank Football Academy at the age of 13, where he would become the team captain eventually at his age group level teams.
 He would go on to win 12 local leagues and tournaments with his team prior to joining Lonestar Kashmir in 2015.
 He would play for Lonestar Kashmir in the 2015–16 I-League 2nd Division season, where he would help his team reach the final round of the league as his team fell short of promotion to the I-League.

 Real Kashmir

 In the later half of 2016, he joined Real Kashmir where he was given the number 10 shirt.
 With 4 strikes, Danish was the joint highest goal-scorer for Real Kashmir in the 2017–18 season.
 He had the most number of assists to his name during this season as his team became the champions of 2017–18 I-League 2nd Division and won promotion to the I-League.
 He is one among two Kashmir-born players for Real Kashmir in the first-team squad who have played regularly in this season of I-League.